Report on sustainable biodiversity monitoring

 The second-year report from the soil monitoring pilot compares traditional vs. eDNA methods at a transnational scale.

-This concept note presents a user-centered approach to establish priorities for biodiversity monitoring.
-The methodology involves a recurring survey process designed to align monitoring efforts with stakeholder needs…
+We propose a user-centered approach to biodiversity monitoring prioritisation, using a recurring survey to match efforts with stakeholder needs.

 The pilot examined and evaluated the current state of biodiversity monitoring governance, data management and interoperability, and data standards across participating countries and regions.